open/close all folders

 - Any ultimate weapon in World of Warcraft that's from an earlier expansion pack (or, goodness forbid, from the unexpanded game).
 Thunderfury, for example.

-- Not only do new equipment could come out, new, more dependable methods of improving existing equipment have come out often over time.
-Any weapon considered good before new items used to enhance equipment come out, would be less good because it becomes easier (though usually either more risky or costly) to make something better then before.
+- Not only could new equipment come out, new, more dependable methods of improving existing equipment have come out often over time.
+Any weapon considered good before new items used to enhance equipment come out, would be less good because it becomes easier (though usually either more risky or costly) to make something better than before.

 Role Playing Game

 - The Excalibur from Final Fantasy I is second in power to the Masamune, which is found in the final dungeon.
 Odds are good, though, that you'll let the Fighter/Knight keep using Excalibur - it can only be used by Fighters/Knights, while the Masamune can be used by anyone, so you'll probably give it to your Thief/Ninja or Red Mage/Red Wizard.